Azure/batch-shipyard/docs/97-faq.md

 # General Guidelines and Frequently Asked Questions

 ## General Guidelines
+* Smaller, widely-used platform (Marketplace) images typically will result in minimizing pool spin up (allocation) time.
+Reducing the size of the Docker images to load will also reduce the time to create a pool.
-* You can try to use the smallest distribution available on Azure to minimize pool spin up (allocation) time. `Credativ Debian` distribution would be a good choice if you do not require specialized hardware (i.e., GPU or Infiniband) support.
-However, please keep in mind that pool allocation speed is dependent upon a lot of factors that Batch Shipyard has no control over.
+* Please keep in mind that pool allocation speed is dependent upon a lot of factors that Batch Shipyard has no control over.

 ## Frequently Asked Questions
 * I have an issue or a problem...